 My question for you is this: why was I fixated on doing it the systemd way, and why didn't I come up with the cron solution earlier?
 My brain latched on to the first design I came up with, and I didn't step back to look for a lazier (better) solution until I became super frustrated.

 It's a pattern I've noticed.
 You get trapped in a brain hole and forget the context of what you're doing: "this needs to be a systemd service", "this function needs to be optimised", "this algorithm needs to be multi-threaded", "my application needs this feature".

-In each of those cases, there's a question you should be asking that could save you a lot of trouble.
+In each of those cases, there's a question you should ask that could save you a lot of trouble.
 Is there a more lightweight alternative to systemd?
 Is that function going to be called often enough to make optimisation worthwhile?
 Could memory be the actual bottleneck of your algorithm, making multi-threading redundant?
 Would anyone actually use that feature if you added it to your application?